-ELP500 General School Administration (3 crs.)
+ELP 500 - General School Administration (3 crs.)

 Introductory study of the organization and administration of American public education for persons interested in pursuing a professional career in educational administration.
 A basic understanding of educational leadership is developed through an integration of theory, knowledge, and actual practice.
-Designed for teachers, school board members, and other interested lay citizens who wish to know more about educational administration.
+Course is designed for teachers, school board members, and other interested lay citizens who wish to know more about educational administration.